The AI trap most organisations fall Into: How to blend human wisdom with AI power

 The Secret Sauce: Human-AI Harmony

 I'll share a trade secret.
 The best AI projects treat the system like a brilliant but inexperienced team member.
-You wouldn't let a fresh grad rewrite your core infrastructure, would you?
-The same principle applies here.
-Let me break down exactly how this works in practice:

 Clear Boundaries.